 All Kent NHS hospitals and some selected London and East Sussex hospitals have been given copies of the Hospital Booklet and the Canadian Guidelines.
 Eleven Kent-based private hospitals have also been sent the booklets.

-5) The challenge of Kumar and Clarke Clinical Medicine
+5) The challenge of Kumar and Clark’s Clinical Medicine

 The Grace Charity for M.E. has been involved in written correspondence with the publishers of this book, Elsevier, requesting that M.E. be taken out of the psychology section and placed in the neurology section of the book.
 The description for M.E. (under CFS) in this book is disgraceful.
 It also has other physical conditions such as Fibromyalgia, Irritable Bowel Syndrome and Multiple Chemical Sensitivity in the psychology section.
-This book is dipped into by many GPs, nurses etc. as it is fairly ‘user friendly’.
+This book is dipped into by GPs, nurses etc. as it is ‘user friendly’.
 It is also used to educate medical students.
 We are compiling a petition requesting changes to the entry of CFS/ME in their book.
 The links below are draft versions; please give feedback.

 6) Tests for M.E.